green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 To however compare one measurement with another we believe that you cannot change the underlying hardware.

 Therefore we provide a central repository for all the measurements we make: [Green Metrics Frontend](https://metrics.green-coding.org)

+## Honorable mentions, Differences and USPs

+The Green Metrics Tool boroughs the concept of *Standard Usage Scenarios* from the [Blauer Engel](https://www.blauer-engel.de/en/productworld/resources-and-energy-efficient-software-products) / [KDE Team](https://eco.kde.org).
+We also believe that they provide the best approach to understand how an application would typically behave under real-world usecases.

+Therefore we create every measurement by providing the architecture of the software and the flow that the software shall execute in such a [usage_scenario.json →]({{< relref "usage-scenario" >}}) file.

+The difference here is that we focus on application architectures which are modular / distributed and provide a more wholistic apporoach in also delivering and Open Data API and Web Frontend to display the metrics in charts.

+### Greenframe.io
+Our tool is also inspired by [Greenframe.io](https://www.greenframe.io) with the difference of the code being fully free and open-source (FOSS), all data generated as Open Data and supporting terminal applications like ML / AI tools and also plans to support Desktop applications.

+Also the formulas for measurement are fully visible and to be falsified by anyone, which is not the case for Greenframe.io as they use a proprietetary calculation model.

+### Scaphandre and per-process measurement
+We also believe that per-process measurement is not the way to go to get a qualitative view of a whole application as the boundaries should be drawn on the container level which provide the logical abstraction level.

+{{< alert icon="👉" text="If you however have these needs to measure processese please check out <a href='https://github.com/hubblo-org/scaphandre'>Scaphandre</a> which does a better job on this use-case than our tool." />}}